Wake1st/auguste/README.md

 The commands needed a rewrite, which is a pain, but separating dialog \
 from the other actor commands allows for more dialog specific commands. \
 Also, the keyword explanation in the docs is just cursed - it needs formatting.

+### 8/15/2025

+After more testing, I think I'm getting to a version I like. \
+The dialog still feels wrong - I might need a "wait for dialog" command \
+or its inverse.
+I think using "delay" as a surogate "skip" command, \
+or having some commands as an implied skip seems bad.
+Perhaps "skip" \
+should be its own command - it would offer the user more control.